 We account for software development costs in accordance with Statement of Financial Accounting Standard ("SFAS") No. 86, "Accounting for the Costs of Computer Software to Be Sold, Leased, or Otherwise Marketed."
 Software development costs are capitalized once technological feasibility of a product is established and such costs are determined to be recoverable.
 Technological feasibility of a product encompasses both technical design documentation and game design documentation.
 For products where proven technology exists, this may occur early in the development cycle.
 Technological feasibility is evaluated on a product-by-product basis.
 Prior to a product's release, we expense, as part of cost of sales - software royalties and amortization, capitalized costs when we believe such amounts are not recoverable.
 Capitalized costs for those products that are cancelled or abandoned are charged to product development expense in the period of cancellation.
-Amounts related to software development which are not capitalized are charged immediately to product development costs is evaluated based on the expected performance of the specific products for which the costs relate.
-Criteria used to evaluate expected product performance of a sequel product suing comparable technology; orders for the product prior to its release; and estimated performance of a sequel product based on the performance of the product on which the sequel is based.
+Amounts related to software development which are not capitalized are charged immediately to product development expense.
+We evaluate the future recoverability of capitalized amounts on a quarterly basis.
+The recoverability of capitalized software development costs is evaluated based on the expected performance of the specific products for which the costs relate.
+Criteria used to evaluate expected product performance include: historical performance of comparable products using comparable technology; orders for the product prior to its release; and estimated performance of a sequel product based on the performance of the product on which the sequel is based.